Transversal Activities

 Addressed to: first stage researchers

-The Doctoral School organises this seminar where the use and possibilities of the Idea Puzzle® software will be explained.
+The School for Doctoral Studies organises this seminar where the use and possibilities of the Idea Puzzle® software will be explained.
 This software is thought to design, diagnose and defend research projects.
 It constitutes an investment in life-long research skills.

 Contents: